Internet-Draft Media Type Suffixes June 2024

 This section is an addition to RFC 6838.

-Media types MAY be registered with more than one structured suffix appended to the base subtype name.
-Characters on the left-most side of the left-most "+" in a subtype name specify the base subtype name.
-The entire structured suffix is all of the characters to the right of the left-most "+" sign in the media type, including the left-most "+" sign itself.
-The entire structured suffix MAY be composed of one or more broader structured suffixes.
-As an example, given the "application/foo+bar+baz" media type: "application" is the top-level type, "foo" is the base subtype name, "+bar+baz" is the entire structured suffix, and "+baz" is the broader structured suffix contained in the entire structured suffix.
+A structured suffix is defined as all of the characters to the right of the left-most "+" sign in a media type, including the left-most "+" sign itself.
+The structured suffix MUST NOT contain more than one "+" sign.
+As an example, given the "application/foo+bar" media type: "application" is the top-level type, "foo" is the base subtype name, and "+bar" is the structured suffix.
+A media type such as "application/foo+bar+baz" is not allowed.

 This section is an addition to RFC 6838.